 Six students were awarded summer fellowships for the 2018 year:

 Ginger Cline, JD’20, is working for the Hebrew Immigrant Aid Society (HIAS) in Kenya.
 HIAS is an international refugee protection nonprofit that partners with the United Nations High Commissioner for Refugees (UNHCR).
 With a masters in Refugee and Forced Migration Studies from the University of Oxford and extensive experience working with asylum seekers in the United States and France, Ginger will help support HIAS’s work with the LGBTQ refugee community in Nairobi, among other tasks.

-D Dangarang, JD’20, is working for Lawyers for Human Rights (LHR) in South Africa.
+D Dangaran, JD’20, is working for Lawyers for Human Rights (LHR) in South Africa.
 LHR strives to promote awareness, protection, and enforcement of legal and human rights through the creation of a human rights culture.
 The organization currently works on a variety of projects, from refugee and migrant rights to penal reform.
-D’s background and interests in LGBTQ rights, sex workers’ rights, gender-based violence, and HIV/AIDS and academic studies of South African culture will serve as a foundation as he explores health and human rights in an international context at LHR.
+D’s background and interests in LGBTQ rights, sex workers’ rights, gender-based violence, and HIV/AIDS and academic studies of South African culture will serve as a foundation as they explore health and human rights in an international context at LHR.

 Krista Oehlke, JD’20, is working for EarthRights, International in Peru.
 EarthRights operates at the intersection of environmental and human rights, advocating for transparency and legal accountability at international and domestic levels and utilizing a community lawyering approach.
 Krista previously worked for the Harvard FXB Center for Health and Human Rights where she coordinated a joint initiative with UNICEF on child protection, as well as assisting the team working on Roma rights.